Noah2271/cmpm-121-f25-nbilledo/README.md

 Counter for CMPM-121.
-Number of thingies now displayed in console and counter incremented in console.
+Changes:
+- Updates counter element to display on the website
+- Logs the counter value element in the console
+- Removed ignore comment